 This was the tax imposed by the Commonwealth Government on your surchargeable contributions once your income reaches certain levels.
 The surcharge was reduced to zero on 1 July 2005.
 Any surcharge liability accrued prior to 1 July 2005 will still be payable.

-Have tax deducted throughout membership.
-Super SA’s Flexible Rollover Product and Income Stream are taxed funds.
+A taxed fund or scheme has tax deducted throughout membership.
+Super SA Select, SA Ambulance Service Superannuation Scheme, Super SA’s Flexible Rollover Product and Income Stream are taxed funds.

 Tax File Number (TFN)